michaeluno/amazon-auto-links/readme.txt

 = 5.1.3 - 02/20/2022 =
 - Fixed a bug of incorrect discount percentages.
-- Fixed a bug that produce prices were not retrieved properly in some cases.
+- Fixed a bug that prices were not retrieved properly in some cases.
 - Fixed raw query strings passed from user inputs.

 = 5.1.2 - 02/09/2022 =